arcus-azure/arcus.security/docs/versioned_docs/version-v1.2.0/02-Features/secret-store/provider/key-vault.md

 ```

 ## Configuration
-After installing the package, the addtional extensions becomes available when building the secret store.
+After installing the package, the additional extensions becomes available when building the secret store.

 ```csharp
 using Microsoft.Extensions.Hosting;